Please complete the Class Evaluation form after your class is finished

 Register

-Join us for Rigid Heddle Weaving with Helen Rau
+Join us for Rigid Heddle Weaving with Reina Young

-Rigid Heddle loom is a great way to start your weaving journey.
 This class introduces new weavers to the portable rigid heddle loom.
-Weavers have the option to create a table runner or placemats.
+Weavers have the option to create a scarf, table runner, or placemats.
 We will go over different pattern techniques, play with color palettes, experiment with various fibers, and learn how to warp and dress the loom.

 The rigid heddle loom is essentially a rectangular, wooden frame loom.
 However, it differs from the simple frame looms that are now readily available and often used for tapestry, as it has space for a heddle/reed, making it capable of producing sheds (gaps or spaces) to weave through.
 It is a 2 shaft loom, but has further reaching capabilities.